hybridwealth/hybridwealth/README.md

 # Hi, I’m Adedolapo 👋

-A first-year Mechanical Engineering student at the University of Ibadan with a focused interest in **robotics, intelligent control systems, and simulation-driven engineering**.
+A first-year Mechanical Engineering student at the University of Ibadan with a focused interest in **Energy Engineering and Robotics**.

-I enjoy working at the intersection of **mathematical modelling, computation, and physical systems** — using code to understand dynamics, analyse behaviour, and design systems that can eventually be realised in hardware.
+I am passionate about the UN Sustainable Development Goals (SDGs) and how engineering can solve real-world problems.
+I enjoy working at the intersection of energy systems and intelligent automation—exploring how computational tools, robotics, and design can be used to optimize everything from renewable energy grids to traditional Oil & Gas and Nuclear infrastructure.

-I am deliberately building a strong analytical and computational foundation for future work in robotics and control.
+As a student, I am deliberately building a strong foundation in CAD, coding, and mechanical principles to eventually contribute to a more efficient and sustainable energy space.

 ---

 ## 🔧 Areas of Interest
+- **Energy Engineering:** Renewable energy, Oil & Gas, and Nuclear systems
-- Robotics and intelligent control systems
+- **Robotics & Automation:** Applying intelligent control systems to energy infrastructure
-- Dynamics, modelling, and simulation of mechanical systems
+- **Computational Engineering:** Using code for modelling and simulation of physical systems
-- Control theory and system behaviour
-- Numerical methods and computational engineering
-- Manufacturing systems and industrial automation
+- **Sustainable Development:** Actively contributing to the UN SDGs through engineering solutions

 ---

 ## 💻 Tools and Technologies
-- **Programming:** Python
+- **Programming & Automation:** Python
+- **Design & Drafting:** CAD, 2D Drafting, Onshape, FreeCAD
 - **Development Platforms:** Microsoft Azure instances, Termux
 - **Version Control:** Git & GitHub
-- **Design, Modelling, & Simulation:** Onshape, FreeCAD.

 ---

 ## 🚀 Current Focus
+- Building a solid foundation in computational engineering and 3D design.
-- Developing Python-based systems
+- Developing Python-based scripts to understand dynamics and automate simple systems.

 ---

-## 🧭 Learning Roadmap (Robotics & Control)
+## 🧭 Learning Roadmap (Energy & Robotics)

 **Short-term**
-- Python for scientific computing
+- Mastering Python for scientific computing and automation
-- NumPy, Matplotlib, data visualisation
+- Enhancing 3D design and CAD skills (Onshape, FreeCAD)
-- Modelling & Simulation of basic mechanical systems
+- Fundamental modelling of basic mechanical and energy systems

 **Mid-term**
+- Exploring thermodynamics and fluid mechanics for energy applications
-- Control systems fundamentals
+- Control systems fundamentals and introductory robotics
-- Numerical integration methods
-- Introductory ROS 2 workflows
-- Kinematics of robotic arms and mobile robots
+- Understanding the mechanics of renewable and non-renewable energy generation

 **Long-term**
-- Intelligent and optimal control
-- State estimation and sensor fusion
+- Integrating robotics and automation into Oil & Gas and Renewable sectors
-- Simulation-to-hardware robotics pipelines
+- Simulation-to-hardware pipelines for intelligent control systems
-- Research-oriented modelling and algorithm development
+- Research-oriented algorithm development for energy efficiency

+---

+## 🤝 Affiliations & Leadership
+I am actively involved in the engineering community and currently serve as the **AGS-Elect for AMES and NIMechE-UI**.
+I am also a proud student member of:
+- **NSE** (smNSE) & **NIPES**
+- **ASME** & **IMechE**
+- **SPE** (Society of Petroleum Engineers)
+- **Energy Club UI**

 ---